cabloy/zova/zova-docs/guide/essentials/ioc/bean-base.md

 | $api    | Api object provided by module `home-api`   |
 | $router | Router object provided by module `a-router` |

-Cabloy-Front can be used with any UI library and comes with built-in project templates for several UI libraries, making it easy to use out of the box.
+Zova can be used with any UI library and comes with built-in project templates for several UI libraries, making it easy to use out of the box.
 Different UI libraries will also inject objects into the `BeanBase` base class according to their own needs

 | 名称     | 说明                                      |
 | -------- | ----------------------------------------- |